2009 NECC Women's Volleyball Coach of the Year

 [Coach Zamore was profiled by the Nashua Telegraph on April 6, 2010.
 Click here to read more.]

-Zamore talents have impressed his peers as he has earned three NECC "Coach of the Year" nods including two in the women's conference (2009, 2010) and one in the men's (2010).
+Zamore is the most decorated coach in DWC athletics history as he has earned four NECC "Coach of the Year" nods - two in the women's conference (2009, 2010) and two in the men's (2010, 2013).

 Braden Zamore’s women's club has produced the highest winning percentage among NECC programs over the previous four seasons, which has also included the best run in program history.